Rick-Lang/programming-language-explainer/tutorial_content.md

 ## Lexer
 We have the source file ended in `.rickroll`, but we need to break the string down to meaningful keywords and values, and we call them, tokens.
 Click the interactive example - Lexer:

-You can look into the Rickroll source code, [src-py/Lexer.py](https://github.com/Rick-Lang/rickroll-lang/blob/main/src-py/Lexer.py)
+You can look into the Rickroll source code, [src-py/Lexer.py](https://github.com/Rick-Lang/rickroll-lang/blob/main/src/Lexer.py)
 ## Translator
 Since we have the tokens, we can map them to the corresponding keywords in Python!
 E.g. `i just wanna tell u how im feeling` is equivalent to `print()` in Python.
 Click the interactive example - Transpiler:

-You can look into the Rickroll source code, [src-py/pyrickroll.py](https://github.com/Rick-Lang/rickroll-lang/blob/main/src-py/pyrickroll.py), class TranslateToPython()
+You can look into the Rickroll source code, [src-py/pyrickroll.py](https://github.com/Rick-Lang/rickroll-lang/blob/main/src/pyrickroll.py), class TranslateToPython()

 ## Executor
-After storing our translated python code into `py_code`, we can execute it: `exec(transpiler.py_code, globals(), globals())`
+After storing our translated python code into `py_code`, we can execute it: `exec(transpiler.py_code, globals(), globals())`.
+In this case we transpile our code to Python, therefore the executor is the Python interpreter.
+If we transpile it to C/C++, the executor would be GCC/G++ or Clang/Clang++, which compile the converted code into binary to execute.

 # Making an Interpreter
-Different from transpiler, an interpreter requires a virtual machine and the usage of [abstract syntax tree](https://medium.com/basecs/leveling-up-ones-parsing-game-with-asts-d7a6fc2400ff), or AST, a tree structure that stores pieces of tokens to represent the order of code execution.
+Different from transpiler, an interpreter requires a virtual machine and the use of [abstract syntax tree](https://medium.com/basecs/leveling-up-ones-parsing-game-with-asts-d7a6fc2400ff), or AST, a tree structure that stores pieces of tokens to represent the order of code execution.

 ## Lexer
-We use the same lexer with transpiler, breaking them down into the same tokens
+We use the same lexer with transpiler, breaking the source code down into the same tokens

 ## Parser
-The tokens cannot represent the structure and order of execution of the code alone, and ASt is the solution.
+The tokens cannot represent the structure and order of execution of the code alone, and AST is the solution.
 For example in the if control flow, the tokens are
 ```python
 ['if', 'a', '==', '1', ':', 'print', '(', '"', '"Hello World!"', '"', ')']
 ```